19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Leghorn originated from Italy and was first exported to North America in 1828.
-Leghorns are easy to take care of since they like foraging and lay 260-280 eggs yearly.
+Leghorn originated in Italy and was first exported to North America in 1828.
+They lay eggs at around 4–5 months old and can lay up to 280–320 eggs yearly.

 The average weight for a leghorn rooster is 7-8 lbs, while the hen weighs 5-6 lbs.
 As they constantly lay eggs, they have a lifespan of 5-6 years of age.